© Copyright Chris and Kerrie Jones 2018 All rights reserved

 Everywhere there is evidence of insight, planning, attention to detail, commitment and risk.

-We have the head stockman, Scotty, his wife, Farren, and their 8 weeks old baby Bailey, living in the house close to the camp.
+We have the head stockman, Scotty, his wife, Farren, and their 8-week-old baby Bailey, living in the house close to the camp.

 Right from when we arrived Farren and Scotty took us under their wing.